Hüseyin Pasha Boljanić

 Husein-paša's Mosque in Pljevlja, built by Husein Paša Boljanić.
 It has the highest mosque minaret in the Balkans outside of Istanbul.

-Hüseyin Pasha Boljanić (Bodur Hüseyin Paşa, "the Short"; died 1595) was an Ottoman statesman and government official who served many high-level positions in the Ottoman Empire, including governorship of Bosnia (1594–95), of Damascus (1582–83), of Diyarbekir, of Budin, of Aleppo, of Van, of Anatolia, and of Egypt (1573–74).
+Hüseyin Pasha Boljanić (Bodur Hüseyin Paşa, "the Short"; died 1595) was an Ottoman statesman and government official who served in many high-level positions in the Ottoman Empire, including as governor of Bosnia (1594–95), Damascus (1582–83), Diyarbekir, Budin, Aleppo, Van, Anatolia, and of Egypt (1573–74).

 Early life

 Husein was born in the village of Boljanići close to the town of Pljevlja at the time part of the Sanjak of Herzegovina (now in Montenegro).
 The family was one of several notable recently converted families in the Herzegovina region.
 His father, known as Bajram-aga, was a petty lord in his village.
 He had three brothers, Sinan, Ali, and Daut, and two sisters, Maksuma and Zulkada.
 Sinan married the sister of Grand Vizier Sokollu Mehmed Pasha and rose in the state hierarchy, becoming sanjak-bey of Bosnia in 1562.

 Owing to Mehmed Pasha, who had sent him to be educated at the Enderun, Husein also rose; beginning as the subaşi of the Popovo field, he was the governor of the Sanjak of Herzegovina from March 1567 to March 1569.

 He was described and nicknamed as bodur, meaning "short" in Turkish.